 - Ambulance services

-- Paramedical practitioners – these can include physiotherapists, chiropractors, osteopaths, naturopaths, podiatrists, psychologists, speech therapists, registered massage therapists, acupuncturists
+- Paramedical professionals including physiotherapists, chiropractors, osteopaths, naturopaths, podiatrists, psychologists, speech therapists, registered massage therapists, and acupuncturists

 - Accidental dental